 Trip Highlights

-• Scenery in the Tsum Valley Trek: The Tsum Valley is a Hidden path in itself.
-Here are incredible greenery landscapes, dry landscapes, and beautiful Himalayan scenery.
+- Scenery in the Tsum Valley Trek: The Tsum Valley is a Hidden path in itself.
+Here are incredible greenery and dry landscapes, as well as beautiful Himalayan scenery.
 However, the trekking routes are not very famous; here are the local trekkers.
-You can enjoy yourself with locals and their lifestyles.
+You can enjoy yourself with locals and their way of life.

-• Price of the Tsum Valley trek: Yes, the Tsum Valley trek is very different from typical trekking routes due to restrictions and fewer trekkers on the trail.
-It would be helpful to share your budget and group size so we can provide a detailed trekking price.
+- Price of the Tsum Valley trek: Yes, the Tsum Valley trek is very different from typical trekking routes due to restrictions and fewer trekkers on the trail.
+It would be helpful to share your budget and group size so we can provide a detailed price for the trek.
 We are happy to assist you at any time.

 Overview of Tsum Valley Trekking

-The 15-day Tsum Valley Trek takes you in Manaslu region.
+The 15-day Tsum Valley Trek takes you to the Manaslu region.
 It accurately reflects the area's surrounding atmosphere.
 Mount Manaslu (8163 meters) resides in the western territory between Langtang and the Annapurna Range.
-The Budhi Gandaki River slides from the Manaslu, cutting colossal hills in the lower areas.
+The Budhi Gandaki River flows from Manaslu, carving colossal hills in the lower reaches.

 These raging rivers create a plain basin as a flatland between the high hills.
 Tsum Valley, known as the "Veiled Basin of Manaslu region," is iconic.
 This is considered a remote and less-crowded trek in the Himalayas.
 However, contact us through the inquiry page or WhatsApp at +977 9851033819.

-Tsum Valley is nestled in the remotest stretch of the Gorkha district, and Trekking to it is still secluded.
+Tsum Valley is nestled in the remotest stretch of the Gorkha district.
+Trekking to it is still secluded.
 Your adventure trek begins from Kathmandu.
 It takes scenic road travel via the Prithvi Highway to Dhading Besi, then continues northbound.

 The pathway will take you to Maccha-Khola.
-Herein, Maccha-Khola is a small village in the Gorkha district, which was the initial point of the Trek.
+Herein, Maccha-Khola is a small village in the Gorkha district that was the starting point of the Trek.
 The path to Tum Valley follows the Budhi Gandaki River, which flows year-round.

-The trekking journey to Tsum Valley follows through the riverside hamlets of Lapubesii, Khorlabesii, Jagaat, Salleri, and Ekle Bhatti before reaching Lokpaa village.
+The Trek to Tsum Valley passes through the riverside hamlets of Lapubesii, Khorlabesii, Jagaat, Salleri, and Ekle Bhatti before reaching Lokpaa village.
 Jagat village acts as the entry and exit point for the restricted area in this Trek.

 Lokpaa Hamlet is the divergent point between the Manaslu Circuit Trek and the Tsum Valley Trek.
 Furthermore, the trekking path from here heads eastward, making gradual ascents.
 Lokpa village is a confluence point for the Budhi Gandaki River, which originates in the Manaslu region.